 Species in the Age of Discordance, University of Utah, 23-25 March 2017 (NSF supported)

 Bartlett & Quinn, in progress

-With Ben Bartlett, physics student at Caltech: Brandon's arguments that genetic drift constitutes the inertial state for evolutionary biology are faulty.
+With Ben Bartlett (Dept. of Physics, Stanford): Brandon's arguments that genetic drift constitutes the inertial state for evolutionary biology are faulty.
 Applying Brandon's criteria, drift constitutes an evolutionary force.

 2017 Studies in History and Philosophy of Biological and Biomedical Sciences 64: 65-74.

 I analyze Whewell's attempts to impose order on classificatory mineralogy, in Whewell's day (1794-1866) a confused science of uncertain prospects.
 By comparison with biological classification, Whewell proposed methodological reforms that he claimed would lead to a natural classification of minerals, which in turn would support advances in causal understanding of the properties of minerals.
 Whewell's comparison to successful biological classification is particularly striking given that classificatory biologists did not share an understanding of the causal structure underlying the natural classification of life (the common descent with modification of all organisms).

 American Institute of Physics Biennial Early-Career Conference, Annapolis, 6-10 April 2016

 2017 Biology and Philosophy 32(4): 581-598.
 10.1007/s10539-017-9577-z

 This paper clarifies substantial confusion in use of the term "cladist" by biologists and philosophers.
 Resolving this confusion reveals what is at stake in ongoing debates between proponents of distinct mathematical models for studying biodiversity.